 The best time for a Serengeti Safari without the crowds is in the rainy season, from late March to April or May, and from November to December.

-You'll still catch the great migration in action but you'll escape the crowds of peak season (late June to early September).
+You'll still catch the great migration in action but escape the crowds of peak season (late June to early September).

 There may be little to no rainfall during your Tanzania safari, even in the rainy season!
 The weather is unpredictable so there can be dry spells at any time of year.
 Plus, even in the wet months, the rainfall is often limited to scattered afternoon showers that won't ruin your game viewing.